Cikaxaxa/push-Notification-Flutter-Firebase/README.md

 # Push Notification

-Integration push notification in flutter using firebase
+Integration push notification in flutter using firebase (Setting for android only)